kaisersoftapps/docs/docs/field-craft/modified-by/index.md

 - **Auditing Purposes**: Ensuring a clear record of who made changes and when.
 - **Monitoring Activity**: Keeping track of active contributors and the frequency of changes.
 - **Understanding Change History**: Gaining insights into the progression and updates made to an issue over time.

+## Create and configure the custom field

+Create and configure your custom field by following the instructions in our [Getting Started](../getting-started.md) guide on FieldCraft Custom Field Configuration.